Hunting axion dark matter with anti-ferromagnets: a case study with nickel oxide: The EFT

 \subsection{Magnons in NiO}

-A magnetic material can be thought as a collection of spins arising from the elementary spins of the unpaired electrons localized around each lattice site, with the exchange and superexchang interaction between these electrons providing an effective coupling between different spins.
-In an anti-ferromagnet, these couplings are such that, below a certain critical temperature, the ground state of the system develops a long-range order, with neighboring spins anti-parallel to each other and all aligned along one direction.
+A magnetic material can be thought of as a collection of spins arising from the elementary spins of the unpaired electrons localized around each lattice site, with the exchange and superexchange interaction between these electrons providing an effective coupling between different spins.
+In an antiferromagnet, these couplings are such that, below a certain critical temperature, the ground state of the system develops a long-range order, with neighboring spins antiparallel to each other and all aligned along one direction.
 We take this to be the $z$-axis.
-For NiO, this critical temperature is $T_{\rm c} \simeq 523 \text{ K}$~\cite[e.g.,][]{tomlinson1955high,hutchings1972measurement}.
+For NiO, this happens below the temperature $T_{\rm N} \simeq 523 \text{ K}$, called the N\'eel temperature~\cite[e.g.,][]{tomlinson1955high,hutchings1972measurement}.

-In this context, one can define an order parameter, the so-called N\'eel vector, consisting of a staggered sum of all the spins in the material, i.e. $\bm{\mathcal{N}} \equiv \sum_i (-1)^i \bm{\mathcal{S}}_i$, where $\bm{\mathcal{S}}_i$ is the spin of the $i$-th lattice site and $(-1)^i$ is positive for spins on even sites, and negative for those on odd sites.
+In this context, one can define an order parameter, the so-called N\'eel vector, consisting of a staggered sum of all the spins in the material, i.e., $\bm{\mathcal{N}} \equiv \sum_i (-1)^i \bm{\mathcal{S}}_i$, where $\bm{\mathcal{S}}_i$ is the spin of the $i$-th lattice site and $(-1)^i$ is positive for spins on even sites, and negative for those on odd sites.
 In the ordered ground state, the N\'eel vector acquires a non-zero expectation value, $\langle \bm{\mathcal{N}} \rangle \propto \hat{\bm z}$.
 From the symmetry viewpoint, this spontaneously breaks the internal spin rotations to the subgroup of rotations that leave the order parameters unchanged, i.e. those around the $z$-axis.
 The symmetry breaking pattern is then ${\rm SO}(3) \to {\rm SO}(2)$, and magnons are nothing but the associated Goldstone bosons.
 As such, they can be described by an EFT.